 - Warm the muscles up right before stretching with just a few minutes of physical activity, such as walking.

-To get more strategies to help older adults improve wellness and senior flexibility, contact the experts in at home care Des Moines and the surrounding area trust, At-Home Care Company.
+To get more strategies to help older adults improve wellness and flexibility, contact the senior care experts in Des Moines and the surrounding area, At-Home Care Company.
 We are always on hand to give you motivation and encouragement, to participate with seniors in exercise programs, and also to provide transportation and accompaniment to the senior center or fitness center for exercise classes.
 Reach out to us today at (515) 292-2650 to learn more about our services and take the first step towards a healthier life for a senior loved one!